falcosecurity/falco-website/content/en/blog/falcosidekick-reponse-engine-part-5-argo.md

 EOF
 ```

-As expected, we do have a new service which will listen events from `Falcosidekick` on port **12000**:
+As expected, we now have a new service which will listen events from `Falcosidekick` on port **12000**:

 ```shell+
 kubetcl get svc -n argo-events